Marketing for non-marketers | 5 digital marketing strategies when publishing online

 Some tools you can use to get the best (and free) data are:

-- SEMRush (free version) to audit a site and your competition.
+• SEMRush or Ahref (free versions) to audit a site and your competition.

-- Google Keyword Research to obtain keywords at no cost.
+• Google Keyword Research to obtain keyword averages with precise data at no cost.

-- Google Analytics to see what users do (and how they do it) on your website.
+• Google Analytics to see what users do (and how they do it) internally on your website.

 2. Content creation to engage with your audience

 Of course, content is the foundation of digital marketing today.
-To reach the right audiences, try publishing content on your preferred channel.
+To reach the right audiences and increase visibility, try publishing people-first organic content on your preferred channel.

-Post content, but not about marketing, but about what you sell.
+Post content.
+Discuss and share ideas about your expertise in your field.
 Are you an illustrator?
 Post images and videos of your paintings, portraits, and drawings.
 Are you a mechanic?
 Record videos and write a post with tips and advice.
 Let people know what you do by using content so they can see you!

 Here, we recommend social networks and websites: